TheSarang/Leetcode/README.md

-# Leetcode Repository: Working Python Solution
+# Leetcode: Repository of Python Solutions